The Third Pillar of Islam

 Growth & Purification

-The Arabic root 'Zaka' means both growth and purification.
-When you purify something, you create conditions for it to flourish.
-Zakat purifies your wealth and opens the door to blessing (Barakah) in what remains.
+The term comes from ‘zaka’, which means both growth and purification.
+By purifying something, you create the conditions for its flourishing.
+Thus, zakat purifies what you possess and opens the way to blessing (Barakah) in what remains of your wealth.

 Growth (An-Nama') Purification (At-Taharah)